-For the Group, it is essential to have solid, transparent ethical principles and apply them in each action and market.
+For the Grupo SANJOSE, it is essential to have solid, transparent ethical principles and apply them in each action and market.

-SANJOSE assumes as own the 10 principles of the United Nations Global Compact, based in turn on the Universal Declaration of Human Rights, the Declaration on principles and Rights at work of the International Labour Organisation, the Declaration of Rio on Environment and Development and the United Nations Convention against Corruption:
+Grupo SANJOSE assumes as own the 10 principles of the United Nations Global Compact, based in turn on the Universal Declaration of Human Rights, the Declaration on principles and Rights at work of the International Labour Organisation, the Declaration of Rio on Environment and Development and the United Nations Convention against Corruption:

-- To support and respect the protection of internationally proclaimed human rights in the international arena. - To make sure they are not complicit in human rights abuses. - To respect freedom of association and the effective recognition of the right to collective bargaining. - To eliminate all forms of forced or compulsory labour. - To effectively abolish child labour. - To eliminate discrimination in respect of employment and occupation. - To support preventive methods with respect to employment and occupation. - To undertake initiatives to promote greater environmental responsibility. - To encourage the development and diffusion of environmentally harmless technology. - To work against corruption in all its forms, including extortion and bribery.
+- To support and respect the protection of internationally proclaimed human rights in the international arena. - To make sure they are not complicit in human rights abuses. - To respect freedom of association and the effective recognition of the right to collective bargaining. - To eliminate all forms of forced or compulsory labour. - To effectively abolish child labour. - To eliminate discrimination in respect of employment and occupation - To support preventive methods with respect to employment and occupation. - To undertake initiatives to promote greater environmental responsibility. - To encourage the development and diffusion of environmentally harmless technology. - To work against corruption in all its forms, including extortion and bribery.

-SANJOSE understands Corporate Social Responsibility as its commitment to society and people.
+Grupo SANJOSE understands Corporate Social Responsibility as its commitment to society and people.
 It is a key element of business strategy and a differentiating item which has been in continuous development since its foundation.
 This commitment is materialised as follows:

-- Maximum attention to people, to the quality of their working conditions, equality and training. - Prevention of Occupational Hazards as company culture, especially at all hierarchical levels of the Group. - Respect for diversity and creation of a policy of equal opportunities and personal and professional development. - Commitment to sustainable development and greater respect for the environment, avoiding any possible pollution and minimising waste generation. - Public Vocation and generation of wealth.
-Understanding of R&D and innovation and the quality of products and services as the Groups' contribution to improve the social, economic and environmental development of the regions or countries where it operates. - Implementation of formal procedures and open dialogue with all stakeholders. - Transparency policy.
+- Maximum attention to people, to the quality of their working conditions, equality, and training. - Prevention of Occupational Hazards as company culture, especially preventive at all hierarchical levels of Grupo SANJOSE. - Respect for diversity and the creation of a policy of equal opportunities, as well as human and professional development. - Commitment to sustainable development and greater respect for the environment, avoiding any possible pollution and minimising waste generation. - Public Vocation and generation of wealth.
+Understanding of R&D and innovation and the quality of products and services as Grupo SANJOSE contribution to improve the social, economic and environmental development of the regions or countries where it operates. - Implementation of formal procedures and open dialogue with all stakeholders. - Transparency policy.

-Throughout 2022, the Company has not received any type of complaint on human rights violations.
+Throughout 2023, the Group has not received any type of complaint on Human Rights violations.